Hydromorphone: Withdrawal

 In the clinical setting, excessive secretion of tears, yawning, and dilation of pupils are helpful presentations in diagnosing opioid withdrawal.
-Hydromorphone is a rapid acting pain killer; however, some formulations may last up to several hours.
+Hydromorphone is a rapid-acting painkiller; however, some formulations may last up to several hours.
 Patients who stop taking this drug abruptly may experience withdrawal symptoms, which may start within hours of taking the last dose of hydromorphone, and last up to several weeks.
 Withdrawal symptoms in people who stopped taking the opioid may be managed by using opioids or non-opioid adjuncts.
 Methadone is an opioid commonly used for this kind of therapy.
 However, the selection of therapy should be tailored to each specific person.
 Methadone also is used for detoxification in people who have opiate addiction, such as heroin or drugs similar to morphine.
 It may be given orally or intramuscularly.
 There is controversy regarding whether any opioid (such as methadone) should be included in the treatment of opioid withdrawal symptoms, since these agents also may cause relapse when therapy is suspended.
 Clonidine is a non-opioid adjunct which may be used in situations where opioid use is not desired, such as in patients with high blood pressure.

 Interactions

 CNS depressants may enhance the depressant effects of hydromorphone, such as other opioids, anesthetics, sedatives, hypnotics, barbiturates, benzodiazepines, phenothiazines, chloral hydrate, dimenhydrinate, and glutethimide.
-The depressant effect of hydromorphone also may be enhanced by monoamine oxidase inhibitors (MAO inhibitors), first-generation antihistamines (brompheniramine, promethazine, diphenhydramine, chlorphenamine), beta blockers, and alcohol.
+The depressant effect of hydromorphone also may be enhanced by monoamine oxidase inhibitors (MAO inhibitors), first-generation antihistamines (e.g., brompheniramine, promethazine, diphenhydramine, chlorphenamine), beta blockers, and alcohol.
 When combined therapy is contemplated, the dose of one or both agents should be reduced.